 - Hand-washing.
 Often overlooked, hand-washing is one of the easiest and most effective ways to protect yourself from germs and most infections.
 Wash your hands with soap and water for at least 20 seconds.
 Wash your hands before preparing or eating food, after coughing or sneezing, after changing a diaper, and after using the toilet.
 When soap and water aren't available, alcohol-based hand-sanitizing gels with at least 60% alcohol can offer protection.

 - Vaccines.
 Vaccination is your best line of defense for certain diseases.
-As researchers understand more about what causes disease, the list of vaccine-preventable diseases continues to grow.
-Many vaccines are given in childhood, but adults still need to be routinely vaccinated to prevent some illnesses, such as tetanus and influenza.
+As researchers understand more about what causes disease, the number of diseases that can be prevented by vaccines continues to grow.
+Many vaccines are given in childhood.
+But adults still need vaccines to prevent some illnesses, such as tetanus, influenza and COVID-19.

 - Medicines.
-Some medicines offer short-term protection from particular germs.
-For example, taking an anti-parasitic medication might keep you from contracting malaria if you travel to or live in a high-risk area.
+Some medicines offer short-term protection from certain germs.
+For example, taking an anti-parasitic medication might keep you from becoming infected with malaria if you travel to or live in a high-risk area.

-Seek medical care if you suspect that you have an infection and you have experienced any of the following:
+Seek medical care if you suspect that you have an infection and you have experienced:

 - An animal or a human bite